Evaluate Risk

 Description

-Identify and evaluate your key environmental, social, and governance risks and opportunities in your value chain and the corresponding options to address them.
+Identify and evaluate your key environmental, social, and governance risks and opportunities in your value chain and the options to address them.

 Share this Practice on:LinkedIn